mingzhaochina/dataset/README.md

 We cannot provide any high frequency continuous waveform data.These data belongs to CEA and CEA has the final say on how to use the data.

-Besides, it is too large...
+Besides, it is too large (more than 70GB)

 If anyone has question,comments,advices,please leave a message.We remain open to cooperation and discussion.